Home » Articles posted by Dylan Stewart

 Ganga Zumba by Carlos Diegues

-While we’re covering Brazil during the Bahian Renaissance, I think this movie is an important watch.
+Film Recommendation: While we’re covering Brazil during the Bahian Renaissance, I think this movie is an important watch.
 It covers the Afro-Brazilian religion, Candomble, and rebellion in 17th-century Brazil.
-The story, I feel, is compelling and has a positive representation of black characters and the black struggle, but it also plays out as a hero’s journey story in a way.
-The cinematographer is also pretty cool.
+The story, I feel, is compelling and has a positive representation of black characters and the black struggle, but it also plays out as a hero’s […]

 Feb 11: Dylan Stewart on De Cierta Manera